 The GRE is a three- to four-hour exam that covers verbal reasoning, quantitative reasoning, critical thinking and writing skills.
 To prepare for the test, some students opt to take GRE prep courses, which cost about $160.

 Results of the GRE expire after five years, which can be a problem for non-traditional adult students.

-Shirley Rowe, a Texas higher education career counselor and web coordinator, already holds one master’s degree from the University of Texas at Brownsville, which she earned with a straight-A average.
+Shirley Rowe, a Texas higher education career counselor and web coordinator, already holds one master’s degree from the, which she earned with a straight-A average.
 She would like to return to school for an online master’s or online doctoral degree—but says she is “holding back” because her old GRE test results have expired, and she doesn’t want to take the admission test again.

 “I’ve already proven I’m capable of completing master’s level work but I have to jump through hoops to continue my education,” she says.
 “It does not make sense to me.”